New Horizon Mall: History

+Features and events

 A unique feature of the mall is that it features small independent shops rather than large chains like other shopping malls, with each unit being sold to investors as condominiums.
 According to the Mall's online directory, the majority of retail spaces are less than 300 square feet in size, and many of those are less than 150 square feet.
-Almost all of the rest are under 500 square feet.
+Almost all the rest are under 500 square feet.
 There is also a food court, and event stage, and heated underground parkade.

-New Horizon Mall hosts several events throughout the year including family events, trade shows, fashion shows & pop-up stores.